ygeunkim/talk-lrdlabseminar2021/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-## Talk on LRD Lab Seminar about “R Statistical Computation and Packages”
+## LRD Lab Seminar about “R Statistical Computation and Packages”

 <!-- badges: start -->